dpgaspar/Flask-AppBuilder/docs/views.rst

 Views
 =====

-Views are the base concept of F.A.B. they works like a class that represent a concept and present the views and methods to implement it.
+Views are the base concept of F.A.B. they work like a class that represent a concept and present the views and methods to implement it.

 Each view is a Flask blueprint that will be created for you automatically by the framework.
-This is a simple but powerfull concept.
+This is a simple but powerful concept.
 You will map your methods to routing points, and each method will be registered as a possible security permission if you want to.

 BaseView
 --------